prokoudine/ardour-tutorial/content/getting-started/overview-of-the-interface/_index.en.md

 {{< figure src="en/ardour7-window-switcher.png" alt="Window switcher" >}}

+Alternatively, you can use **Ctrl+PageUp/PageDown** to cycle through windows, much like in any web browser.

 You can also use the **Alt+M** shortcut to switch between _Editor_ and _Mixer_ windows.
 If you are currently in either _Recorder_ or _Cue_ window, pressing that shortcut for the first time will take you to the _Mixer_ window, and the